 After the configuration enhancements release

-After the configuration enhancments release, this same behavior remains in effect for tracking domains already configured to send deep links.
-On the Settings > Mail Domains screen, Iterable marks these tracking domains as Legacy, and they continue to rewrite deep links for all links that point to the tracking domain's root domain, using your existing apple-app-site-association file.
+After the configuration enhancements release, this same behavior remains in effect for tracking domains already configured to send deep links.
+On the Settings > Domains screen, Iterable marks these tracking domains as Legacy, and they continue to rewrite deep links for all links that point to the tracking domain's root domain, using your existing apple-app-site-association file.

 However, once you manually add a new destination domain to a legacy tracking domain, Iterable no longer respects the original configuration.
 At that point, you'll need to define a destination domain for each domain or subdomain for which you'd like Iterable to rewrite deep links, and upload an apple-app-site-association file for each (to define the specific paths for that domain or subdomain for which links should be rewritten as deep links).